mikemix/jekyll-now/_posts/2017-2-26-UUID-value-object-as-entity-id.md

 title: Using Value Objects as entity ID in Doctrine
 ---

-It's really easy to apply DDD style ValueObject UUID ID's in your Doctrine entities with [custom Doctrine types](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/custom-mapping-types.html) and my tiny library available now at [Github](https://github.com/mikemix/ddd-value-object-id).
+It's really easy to apply DDD style ValueObject UUID ID's in your Doctrine entities with [custom Doctrine types](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/custom-mapping-types.html) and my tiny helper class available at [Github](https://github.com/mikemix/ddd-value-object-id).

 > Try not to use annotation mapping in your Doctrine entities.
 You want your core domain to be free of any infrastructure leaks.